ncjoes/poppler-php/README.md

-# PhpPoppler: Comprehensive PHP wrapper for Poppler-utils
+# PopplerPhp: Comprehensive PHP wrapper for Poppler-utils

-PhpPoppler is a complete and very flexible PHP wrapper for [Poppler-utils](http://poppler.freedesktop.org/).
+PopplerPhp is a complete and very flexible PHP wrapper for [Poppler-utils](http://poppler.freedesktop.org/).
 This package is brought to you so you can use php and poppler-utils to extract contents from, and convert your pdf files to any of these formats:

 *   HTML